 Why So Much?

+Many financial experts recommend saving three to six months’ worth of living expenses in an emergency fund.
 This may seem like a substantial amount, but it’s designed to provide a sufficient buffer to cover your essential expenses in case of stretch-out unemployment or a major financial setback.

 As you know the amount of money required to populate a proper emergency fund is certainly significant, but we live in uncertain times with uncertain economies, especially in the wake of the coronavirus.
+Corporate loyalty is a thing of the past, and unemployment can happen unexpectedly, usually at the worst possible moment.

 Even without a global crisis, emergencies such as sudden illness or disability, major car repairs, or a new roof, can be expensive, and there’s never a good time for these things to happen.